 Playa del Barco, Playa de las Achiras and Playa de la Moza

-Three smaller beaches – Playa del Barco, Playa de las Achiras and Playa de la Moza – lie north of Playa Grande.
+Three smaller beaches – Playa del Barco, Playa de las Achiras and Playa de la Moza – are north of Playa Grande.
 These lesser-visited beaches are the shoreline boundary of the Santa Teresa National Park.
 The rocky outcrops provide a wonderful place to sit and watch the waves.
-We spotted several dolphins along this stretch of beach.
+We spotted several dolphins along this stretch of beach!

 Playa de la Viuda

 The southern Punta del Diablo beach is Playa de la Viuda.
-Not ideal for swimming (there are strong currents), the beach is great for walking and seeking out a secluded space to relax.
+Not ideal for swimming (there are strong currents), the beach is great for walking and seeking out a secluded space to relax and suntan.

-Top Tip: In the summer, visitors can take Punta del Diablo surf lessons for skilled surfers.
+Top Tip: In the summer, visitors can take Punta del Diablo surf lessons from skilled surfers.

 The Santa Teresa Fort is one of the only Uruguay tourist attractions near Punta del Diablo.
 The historic military fort is located just 7 miles (11.5km) north of the town within the greater Santa Teresa National Park.